UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 <div align="center"><img src="{{ site.url }}/DRIFT_Website/images/measurement.png" alt= measurement style="max-width:30%;height:auto"></div>

-2) **Filter**: The Filter component is the core of the library, where the Invariant Extended Kalman Filter (InEKF) algorithm is implemented.
+2) **Filter**: The Filter component is the core of the library, where different filtering algorithms are be implemented.
+For now we provide Invariant Extended Kalman Filter (InEKF).
+In the future, we plan to introduce different filters to DRIFT.
 This component takes the robot's current state and incoming measurements to predict and correct the estimates of the robot's position, orientation, and velocity.

 <div align="center"><img src="{{ site.url }}/DRIFT_Website/images/filter.png" alt= filter style="max-width:85%;height:auto"></div>

-3) **Filter Interface**: The Filter Interface is designed to simplify the integration of the InEKF into your project.
-It provides an abstraction layer between users and the underlying filter implementation, making it easier to use the library without in-depth knowledge of InEKF.
-The main class in this component is the StateEstimator, which offers methods for adding propagation and correction steps based on the available incoming sensor data.
+3) **Filter Interface**: The Filter Interface is designed to simplify the integration of the filter into your project.
+It provides an abstraction layer between users and the underlying filter implementation, making it easier to use the library without in-depth knowledge of the filter.

 <div align="center">
 <img src="{{ site.url }}/DRIFT_Website/images/filterinterface.png" alt= filterinterface style="max-width:25%;height:auto"></div>